Linda555/My-new-project/README.md

 ## Data sources and AI methods
-Data is created when a journal is visited and the data is stored in the journalsystem.
-The AI-program borrows the data temporarily and matches it against several parameters to determine different probabilities.
+Data is generated whenever a medical record is accessed and stored in the journal system.
+VeriCare temporarily processes this data, comparing it against multiple parameters to assess the likelihood of unauthorized access.

 ## Challenges

-The program only evaluates the parameters that help the system assess how likely it is that the reading is okay or not, but it can be difficult to determine this as a lot of movement in the medical record can look suspicious when doctors have to rush to a ward urgently and leave the computer and at the same time logged in to a patient without any changes being made so the program must take into account how healthcare professionals work.The program may not be seen as ethically okay, but since programs do not discriminate against events, it can be argued that the use should not be seen as less ethical than letting trampling on journals go unnoticed.
+The system evaluates parameters to determine the probability of improper access.
+However, certain medical workflows—such as doctors urgently responding to a patient while remaining logged into a system—can create seemingly suspicious activity.
+VeriCare must account for these real-world scenarios to avoid false alarms.
+Ethical concerns may arise regarding AI-based monitoring.
+However, since the system applies uniform criteria without bias, it can be argued that using AI to identify potential violations is no less ethical than allowing unauthorized access to go unchecked.

 ## What next?

-The project can result in a more secure patient record.
-The difficult thing is that the program must have access to the patient record and its users, which means that there are many laws that need to be examined and care managers may not trust the AI-program at all.
-I think the project needs more caregivers involved and legal support.
+VeriCare has the potential to enhance patient record security.
+However, implementing the system requires access to sensitive data, raising legal and trust-related challenges.
+To move forward, the project will need the involvement of more healthcare providers and legal experts to ensure compliance and acceptance within the medical community.

 ## Acknowledgments